RussH/opencatsemail/README.md

 4. Run `composer install` to install required dependencies.
 The mini-app now relies on `stevenmaguire/oauth2-microsoft` for OAuth2 support.

-5. Create a `.env` file in the project root with the following keys:
+5. Create a `.env` file in the project root and set the following variables:

    ```
    MYSQL_HOST=